What Are the Symptoms of Ringworm?

 When to Call Your Doctor

 If the ringworm is on your skin and with you’ve used an over-the-counter (OTC) antifungal medication for 2 weeks with no improvement, see your doctor.
-He can give you a prescription for something stronger.
+They can give you a prescription for something stronger.

 If it’s on your scalp, OTC treatments won’t work.
 Make an appointment so your doctor can give you a prescription medication that you can take by mouth.

 There are a number of conditions that look like scalp ringworm but aren’t.
 If you’ve got an itchy, scaly scalp and you’re losing hair, have your doctor check it out.
-He’ll find out what’s behind it and find the right treatment.
+They’ll find out what’s behind it and find the right treatment.